areezladhani/forta-compound-agents/README.md

     - To track when a new pause guardian is elected.
       - we can track the new pause guardian event

-    - To track when a pause gloabl is executed.
+    - To track when a pause global is executed.
       - we can track the pause global event.
     - To track when a pause market is executed.
       - we can track the new pause market event